iamsenorespana/titanium-jsduck/README.md

 	$ titanium-jsduck open

-This will open your documentation within the Safari Web Browser.
-The following **open** command will also accept two optional parameters.
+This will open your documentation within the system default Web Browser.
+The following **open** command will also accept browser name as optional parameter.

 	$ titanium-jsduck open firefox
 	$ titanium-jsduck open chrome

-If you have a browser preference other than Safari, you can open it via Google Chrome or Firefox.
+If you have a browser preference other than Safari, you can open it via Google Chrome, Firefox or Opera.
 This command will detect if these apps exist within the /Applications folder first.
 If they do not exist, it will default to Safari since that is sure to be available on everyone's Mac OS X install.

 ## Generating Documentation
 There may be an instance where you want to generate documentation without actually re-compiling the Titanium Project.
 For this corner case, the following command is available as well: